GaneshKurcheti/Memory-Reciter/README.md

 ## Contributions

-Contributions are always welcomed!!!
+Contributions are always welcome!!!
 Please fork and create pull request(don't forget to follow the basic standards)...
 If you have any further questions let me know.